dylanbussone/rpan-comment-bot/README.md

 Reddit bot to find your newest submission and add comments to it.

 ## Prerequisites
+Install python3 and then install praw:
 ```
-pip install praw
+pip3 install praw
 ```

-## Usage
-First you will need to create the following environment variables for your Reddit OAuth2 credentials:
+You will need to [create a reddit app](https://www.reddit.com/prefs/apps) and then add the OAuth2 credentials to these environment variables:
 ```
 REDDIT_BOT_USER_AGENT
 REDDIT_BOT_CLIENT_ID